 - The worker must achieve Level 2 NVQ or SVQ

 - A NARIC report and certificate equivalent to NVQ level 2 (this route goes through appeal and will require additional documents.)

 - You must take and pass the Operative Citb Health, Safety and Environment Test.
-This means out of 50 questions, he should be able to get a score of 47.
+This means out of 50 questions, they should get a score of 47.

-On the other hand, if the worker does not have any of the qualifications mentioned in numbers (2) and (3), yet experienced in his job, he can apply for an Experienced Worker Card.
+On the other hand, if the worker does not have any of the qualifications mentioned in numbers (2) and (3), yet experienced in their job, they can apply for an Experienced Worker Card.

 What documents do I need if I use a NARIC certificate?

 If you would like to use NARIC to apply, you will need to send the following documents: